York County New Hampshire assistance.

 The federal government is providing funds to the United Way of York County (UWYC).
-The York County Emergency Food and Shelter Program (EFSP) will be receiving almost $100,000 in federal funding as a result of an increase in the budget of the American Recovery and Reinvestment Act.
+The York County Emergency Food and Shelter Program (EFSP) will be receiving tens of thousands of dollars per year of federal funding as a result of an increase in the budget of the ESG program.

 The UWYC has been selected to provide help manage and offer the administrative support for EFSP's fund distribution. they will be working closely with a local board of community volunteers that is responsible for disbursing the funds among the local emergency food and shelter programs that apply for funds, and foods can be used to provide rent help or mortgage assistance.